MarcHoutreille/ASBL-Feriadart/README.md

 [See the actual site!](http://feriadart.art/)

-The site has 4 different domain names: feriadart.org, feriadart.fr and feriadart.be to feriadart.art
+The site has 4 different domain names: feriadart.org, feriadart.fr , feriadart.be and feriadart.art
 all of them are directed to (http://feriadart.art/)